srobinson0586/ttg-basic/1-python-programming/1.15_functions/functions.md

 print("Values outside the function: ", mylist)
 ```

 Here, we are maintaining reference of the passed object and appending values in the same object.
-Therefore, this would produce the following result −
+Therefore, this would produce the following result:
 ```
 Values inside the function before change:  [10, 20, 30]
 Values inside the function after change:  [10, 20, 50]